Anyline/mobile-ocr-documentation-anyline/source/index.md

 ####cropOffset
 Move the part that is cropped out of the frame away from the visible cutout by the x and y.

-Negative values to move left or up, positiv values to move right or down.
+Negative values to move left or up, positive values to move right or down.

 This should only be used in combination with a fixed width (which also fits on all supported devices), because this is a fixed value that will not be adjusted to anything.